what are the most unused keys on a keyboard 1

 F2

-Moving on to the F2 key, this multifunctional key offers several useful features depending on the context.
+Moving on to the F2 key, this multifunctional key offers several valuable features depending on the context.
 In most applications, pressing F2 allows users to rename files, folders, or icons simply by selecting the desired item and pressing this key.
 This can save valuable time and effort when organizing and managing files on your computer.
 Additionally, you can use F2 to edit the contents of cells in spreadsheet programs like Microsoft Excel.

 F3